Is Gentrification a Smoking Gun in Police Violence?

 Like many Louisvillians, we asked the question, how did we get here?
 What events led up to Breonna’s gruesome murder and the inevitable subjugation and assumption of control of Elliot Avenue?
 And finally, what individuals, organizations, institutions, other incidents, and initiatives (if any) are connected to and allegedly responsible for the gentrification efforts happening on Elliot Avenue in the historically Black, Russell neighborhood?

 HPI is a nonprofit housing developer and, along with LDG Development, is one of the largest recipients of housing subsidies from Louisville Metro Government.
 According to their website, Louisville Mayor Greg Fischer serves as an Exl Officio Member on HPI's Board of Directors.
-In October of 2018, HPI purchased 95 properties in the West End for $3.2 million from Teren LLC in one acquisition.
-Teren LLC's mailing address is c/o (an abbreviation for in “care of”) Oracle Design Group, Inc., 119 S. Sherrin Ave., Suite 230, Louisville, KY 40207.
-Jointly, according to the Kentucky Secretary of State’s office, Teren LLC and Oracle Design Group both list Mark T Wright and D Kevin Ryan as either the current officer or individual listed at the time of formation.
-Returning to HPI’s transaction with Teren LLC, most of the properties in the earlier mentioned $3.2 million purchase, are between 22nd and 28th streets in the Portland and Russell neighborhoods.
-These properties are also in proximity to other major West End development projects, such as Holland's Portland Initiative, the Russell Place of Promise warehouse development at 30th and Madison St, the Louisville Urban League's Sports and Learning Complex, and Louisville Metro's Cedar Street development.
+In October of 2018, HPI purchased 95 properties in the West End for $3.2 million from Teren LLC in one acquisition, most of which are located between 22nd and 28th streets in the Portland and Russell neighborhoods.
+These properties are also in proximity to other major West End development projects, such as Holland's Portland Initiative, the Russell Place of Promise (RPOP) warehouse development at 30th and Madison St, the Louisville Urban League's Sports and Learning Complex at 30th and Market St, and Louisville Metro's Cedar Street development.
 Twenty of the properties are on or near the Elliott Ave development project, where Breonna Taylor's friend (and alleged former boyfriend) Jamarcus Glover lived and where he was targeted for the no-knock search warrant that ultimately led to Breonna Taylor's murder.
 Breonna Taylor's lawyers assert Glover's Elliott Ave home was one of the "primary roadblocks to the development project."

 This map highlights the major development projects in the West End as they relate to HPI’s land purchases and the home of Jamarcus Glover at 2424 Elliott Avenue.